Aidar5/nattoeng/docs/source/book/09_functions/3b_func_unpacking_args.rst

     TypeError: check_passwd() missing 1 required positional argument: 'password'

-The error is because the function has taken the dictionary as one argument and believes that it lacks only the password argument.
+The error is because the function has taken dictionary as one argument and believes that it lacks only password argument.

 If you add ``**`` пbefore passing a dictionary to function, the function will work properly: